Skip to main content

 2. Screen Mesh Type

-Not all screen is created equal:
+Not all screen mesh is the same:

-• 20/20 No-See-Um Mesh – Tighter weave for tiny bugs.
-Adds roughly $500.
+• 20/20 No-See-Um Mesh – Tighter weave for tiny bugs like no-see-ums.

 Not sure which screen is right for you?
 Check out our screen types comparison guide for a detailed breakdown of each option.